hamdamoha/Project_4_final/README.md

 In addition to the resource and timing issues mentioned above, the biggest challenge the team encountered was understanding the data as received.
 The decision was made to maximise our understanding of the nature of the data before proceeding with the machine learning techniques to be applied.
 In this way it was felt that we would provide a more validated result set with associated conclusions.

 The data itself contained a significant numbers of zeros that were possible present in place of no readings.
 However the challenge was to determine if there were some values that were indeed numerically equal to zero.
-In order to mitigate the risk it was decided to incorporate the two conditions in our analysis of the data and to evaluate modelling performance on two datasets containg zeroes and with zeroes removed.
+In order to mitigate the risk it was decided to incorporate the two conditions in our analysis of the data and to evaluate modelling performance on two datasets, containing zeroes and with zeroes removed.

- ## <a id="Anaylysis-header"></a><ins>Analysis of the various techniques with a summary table</ins>

 ## <a id="Results-header"></a><ins>Results</ins>

+## <a id="Database-Management"></a><ins>Database Management</ins>